-The Mets at Diagnosis - Other data item captures any type of distant involvement not captured in the bone, brain, liver, lung, and distant lymph node fields where metastasis has occurred at the time of diagnosis.
+The Mets at Diagnosis - Other data item captures any type of distant involvement not captured in the bone, brain, liver, lung, and distant lymph node data items where metastasis has occurred at the time of diagnosis.

-Code information about other metastasis only (discontinuous or distant) to other sites identified at the time of diagnosis.
+• Code information about other metastasis only (discontinuous or distant) to other sites identified at the time of diagnosis.

-Note: Do not code this field for bone, brain, liver, lung, or distant lymph node metastasis.
+Note: Do not code this data item for bone, brain, liver, lung, or distant lymph node metastasis.

-- Metastatic involvement may be single (one focus of metastatic disease) or multiple (multiple foci of metastatic disease in the same site or multiple sites). - Information regarding other involvement may be clinical or pathologic. - Code this field for other metastasis even if the patient had neoadjuvant (preoperative) systemic therapy, unless it is determined to be disease progression. - Code other involvement in this field for all solid tumors, including Kaposi's sarcoma and Other III-defined primary sites (includes unknown primary site) and the following hematopoietic schemas. - Lymphoma Ocular Adnexa 00710 - Lymphoma (excluding CLL/SLL) 00790 - o Lymphoma CSS/SLL) 00795 - Mycosis Fungoides 00811 - o Primary Cutaneous Lymphoma (excluding MF and SS) 00812 - Assign the code that best describes whether the case has other metastasis at diagnosis. - o Use code 0 when the medical record indicates: - No distant (discontinuous) metastases at all. - Clinical or pathological statement that there is no other metastasis. - Imaging reports that are negative for other metastasis. - The patient has distant (discontinuous) metastasis but other sites are not mentioned as an involved site. - o Use code 1 when the medical record confirms: - The patient has distant (discontinuous) metastasis in any sites (other than bone, brain, liver, lung, or distant lymph node(s). - Lymphomas with bone marrow involvement (Stage IV disease). - Note: Do not include lymphomas or lymphoma/leukemias where the primary site is coded to C421 (bone marrow). - The patient is diagnosed with an unknown primary (C80.9) and other is mentioned as a distant metastatic site. - o Use code 2 when the medical record confirms:
+- Metastatic involvement may be single (one focus of metastatic disease) or multiple (multiple foci of metastatic disease in the same site or multiple sites). - Information regarding other involvement may be clinical or pathologic. - Code this data item for other metastasis even if the patient had neoadjuvant (preoperative) systemic therapy, unless it is determined to be disease progression. - Code other involvement in this data item for all solid tumors, including Kaposi's sarcoma and III-Defined Other primary sites (includes unknown primary site) and the following hematopoietic schemas. - o 00710 Lymphoma Ocular Adnexa - 00790 (excluding C770-C779, see code 8) Lymphoma (excluding CLL/SLL) - o 00795 (excluding C770-C779, see code 8) Lymphoma (CLL/SLL) - 00811 Mycosis Fungoides (MF) - 00812 Primary Cutaneous Lymphoma (excluding MF and SS) - Assign the code that best describes whether the case has other metastasis at diagnosis. - Code 0 when the medical record indicates: - No distant (discontinuous) metastases at all. - The tumor is benign /0, borderline /1, or in-situ /2. - Clinical or pathological statement that there is no other metastasis. - Imaging reports that are negative for other metastasis. - The patient has distant (discontinuous) metastasis but other sites are not mentioned as an involved site. - Code 1 when the medical record confirms:

+- The patient has distant (discontinuous) metastasis in any sites (other than bone, brain, liver, lung, or distant lymph node(s). - Lymphomas with bone marrow involvement (Stage IV disease).

+Note: Do not include lymphomas or lymphoma/leukemias where the primary site is coded to C421 (bone marrow).

-The patient has carcinomatosis (carcinomatosis is a condition in which cancer is spread widely throughout the body, or, in some cases, to a relatively large region of the body).
+- The patient is diagnosed with an unknown primary (C809) and other is mentioned as a distant metastatic site. - Code 2 when the medical record confirms: - The patient has carcinomatosis (carcinomatosis is a condition in which cancer is spread widely throughout the body, or, in some cases, to a relatively large region of the body).